 Disability Advocates of Kent County was founded in 1981 by people with disabilities seeking to help themselves and other people with disabilities gain control over their own lives.
 We began as the Grand Rapids Center for Independent Living,” a title used by other such emerging efforts around the country.
 The term “center for independent living” is defined by federal law as a consumer-controlled, community-based, cross-disability, nonresidential private nonprofit agency that is designed and operated within a local community by individuals with disabilities and provides an array of independent living services.

 In 2002, we changed our name to Disability Advocates of Kent County to more accurately describe the role we play in our community and to better define our geographic reach.
-Throughout our thirty-six year history, we have maintained our status as a federally and state-recognized “center for independent living”, as defined in the Rehabilitation Act.
+Throughout our thirty-eight year history, we have maintained our status as a federally and state-recognized “center for independent living”, as defined in the Rehabilitation Act.

 It is important to note that “we are who we serve.”
 Over 50% of our board, staff, and volunteers always have been – and always will be people living with a disability.
 We are a dynamic collection of people supporting people with disabilities in achieving their independent living goals and working toward an accessible and inclusive community for all.

 On the individual level, Disability Advocates’ experienced and knowledgeable staff provides support in a variety of issue areas including information about our community resources, housing, employment, transportation, and veteran’s assistance.
 Through this, we assist thousands of individuals each year.